teekaytech/Scraper/README.md

 ### Prerequisites

 Since all the code is written using ruby, `Ruby Runtime >= 1.9` is required to interpret the code.
-If you don't have ruby runtime already setup on your computer, follow the instruction for your specific operating system on the [official installation guide](https://www.ruby-lang.org/en/documentation/installation/)
+If you don't have ruby runtime already setup on your computer, follow the instruction for your specific operating system on the [official installation guide](https://www.ruby-lang.org/en/documentation/installation/). **Internet Connection is a must, for successful scraping**

 ### Usage